StarPlayrX/XPC123/README.md

 Outside of Xcode, MachServices need to run as a LaunchDaemon.
 Apple allows MachServices to run in Xcode for testing and development purposes only.
 Here is some info on that: https://stackoverflow.com/questions/19881950/xpc-communication-between-service-and-client-app-works-only-when-launched-from-x

 Example LaunchDaemon values.
 An example plist is included in the repo.
-Edit it to your liking, place it in /Librrary/LaunchDaemons and fix its permissions (see below).
+Edit it to your liking.

 ```
 {